The Truth Behind Biologics and Skin Treatments

 If you’ve been researching the latest medical news for skin treatments, you might have heard a new term: biologics.
-These drugs are products produced from or containing parts from a living organism.
+These drugs are products from or containing parts from a living organism.
 Typically, this means the drug will have recombinant proteins, tissues, genes, allergens, cells, blood, blood components, or any combination of these parts.
 Biologics for skin treatments are provided via injection or intravenous infusion.

 In medical dermatology, biologic drugs are most often used to treat psoriasis – and they do so very effectively.
 This may come as a relief to those with the condition, which manifests as red, uncomfortable, scaly patches on the skin.
-Biologics are also sometimes used to treat eczema, another skin condition related to the immune system.
+Biologics also sometimes treat eczema, another skin condition related to the immune system.
 If you have either condition and are running out of treatment options, biologic drug treatment may be the answer.

 Biologics Treatment for Psoriasis

 Like most immune-related conditions, there is no one-size-fits-all treatment for psoriasis.
-The goal of psoriasis treatment typically includes symptom management, but finding the medication that works with your body can take a lot of trial-and-error.
+The goal of psoriasis treatment typically includes symptom management.
+However, finding the medication that works with your body can take a lot of trial-and-error.
 Topical corticosteroids are most frequently prescribed for psoriasis treatment, but some patients find that topical retinoids, salicylic acid, and certain moisturizers help.
 If none of these have worked for you, a biologic drug may be the next step.

-Biologics work by blocking reactions in the body that cause psoriasis and its symptoms, most of which concern the immune system.
+Biologics block reactions in the body that cause psoriasis and its symptoms, most of which concern the immune system.
 The American Academy of Dermatology suggests taking a biologic agent if the psoriasis is moderate-to severe and hasn’t improved with traditional treatments.
 Biologics are also recommended for patients whose psoriasis is very bothersome, who prefer to take fewer doses, and who experience side effects with traditional psoriasis therapy.

 Biologics Treatment for Eczema